buddyspencer/QSS/README.md

 # 📊 Preliminary Results 👀...🟡

-While only a limited number of experiments have been conducted so far, the initial results are promising:
+While only a limited number of experiments have been conducted so far, the initial results are promising.

+Parameters used:
+- MAX_LEN_QUANTIZATION_RESULT = 60000
+- TOTAL_1_CHECK = 120

 ## with GloVe:
 Word: "hello"